ESG Data

 You can see this table by scrolling horizontally.

-Evaluation against annual target (annual target value) (base year) Achieved
+Evaluation against annual target (annual target value) Achieved

 (4.07)